ritu-arosys/slatwall/meta/docs/md/connecting_a_custom_app.md

-##Connecting Slatwall to a Custom App
+##Connecting Slatwall to your Custom App
 If you would like to get Slatwall connected to your larger CFML based application, follow these short, simple steps:

 **First: Tell Slatwall about your app**